Madalina088/Aeries_Portal-Project/README.md

 ### 3.6 Test case results ###

- -  the test cases results can be found here: *[Test Cases Results. ](https://github.com/Madalina088/Aeries_Portal-Project/blob/main/Test%20Cases%20Result.csv)
+ -  the test case results can be found here: *[Test Case Results. ](https://github.com/Madalina088/Aeries_Portal-Project/blob/main/Test%20Cases%20Result.csv)

 ### 3.7 Bugs report ###

  Bugs have been created based on the failed tests.
-The complete bug reports can be found here:: *[Bugs Report ]()
+The complete bug reports can be found here:: *[Bugs Report]()

 ### 3.8 Test completion report ###

  - link to test completion report: <img src="https://github.com/Madalina088/Aeries_Portal-Project/blob/main/Test%20Executions%20By%20Test%20Cycle.png" width="100%"/>

  - the test execution chart has been prepared, and the final report reveals that out of the total of 17 tests:
-- for the test cycle "Change email", 7 tests were run 2 failed, and I reported two bugs
+- for the test cycle "Change email", 7 tests were run, 5 passed, and 2 failed for which I reported a bug
-- for the test cycle "Change the password", 5 tests were run, 4 passed, 1 failed, and I reported a bug
+- for the test cycle "Change the password", 5 tests were run, 4 passed, and 1 failed for which I reported a bug
 - for the test cycle "Sign in", 5 tests were run and passed

 ### 3.9 Schedule ###